medic/cht-docs/content/en/apps/guides/forum-offline.md

 1. Uncomment and set `WEBPASSWORD` to be a good password

 1. Edit `pi-hole-docker-compose.yml` so that it uses `host` mode by removing all ports and replace them with `network_mode: host` per the [Pi-hole docker docs](https://docs.pi-hole.net/docker/DHCP/#docker-pi-hole-with-host-networking-mode).
-The relevant section should look like this (it should not use `YOUR PASSWORD HERE` as the password):
+The relevant section should look like this (it should not use `YOUR PASSWORD HERE` as the password).
+Finally, add an entry for `WEB_PORT` to be set to `8081`:
       ```yml
           network_mode: host
           environment:
             TZ: 'America/Chicago'
             WEBPASSWORD: 'YOUR PASSWORD HERE'
+            WEB_PORT: 8081
       ```

 1. Start the Pi-hole container: `docker-compose -f pi-hole-docker-compose.yml up --detach`.
 You should be able to browse to http://192.168.8.2/admin and login in to Pi-hole the using `WEBPASSWORD` you set above.